210823-Enterprise/ORMT7-p1/README.md

    - #### public static Connection getConnection()
       - Gets a single connection to the database that can be used by multiple different methods.
    - #### public ColumnField(Field field)
-      - Constructo that creates an object of type ColumnField if the input field is annotated with the column class
+      - Constructor that creates an object of type ColumnField if the input field is annotated with the column class
    - #### public static <T> MetaModel<T> of(Class<T> clazz)
       - Returns a metamodel of the input class so long as the class is annotated with the entity class.
    - #### public MetaModel(Class<T> clazz)